DDC-96/nightcap-ai/README.md

 # Nightcap.

 **Nightcap** is a sleek, modern basic cocktail web app designed to deliver a moody and elevated drink discovery experience.
 Made by a former Bartender, for Bartenders.
-Built with a fullstack architecture using **Next.js** as the frontend and **FastAPI** serving the API, it also allows users to generate AI-powered cocktail recommendations and explore handcrafted recipes leveraging an AI LLM.
+Built with a fullstack architecture using **Next.js** as the frontend and **FastAPI** serving the API, it also allows users to generate AI-powered cocktail recommendations and explore handcrafted recipes.

 ---